Kingdom of Prussia: 1871–1918: Peak and fall

 Bismarck's new empire was the most powerful state on the Continent.
 Prussia's dominance over the new empire was almost as absolute as it was with the North German Confederation.
 It included two-thirds of the empire's territory and three-fifths of its population.
 The imperial crown was a hereditary office of the House of Hohenzollern.
 Prussia also had a large plurality of seats in the Bundesrat, with 17 votes out of 58 (17 out of 61 after 1911); no other state had more than six votes.
 As before, it could effectively control the proceedings with the support of its allies in the secondary states.
 As mentioned above, Bismarck served as foreign minister of Prussia for almost his entire career, and in that role instructed the Prussian deputies to the Bundesrat.
-The Imperial Army was essentially an enlarged Prussian army, and the embassies of the new empire were mostly old Prussian embassies.
-The constitution of the German Empire was essentially an amended version of the constitution of the North German Confederation.
+The Imperial German Army was essentially an enlarged Prussian army, and the embassies of the new empire were mostly old Prussian embassies.
+The Constitution of the German Empire was essentially an amended version of the constitution of the North German Confederation.

 However, the seeds for future problems lay in a gross disparity between the imperial and Prussian systems.
-The empire granted the vote to all men over 25.
-However, Prussia retained its restrictive three-class voting system, in which the well-to-do had 17½ times the voting power of the rest of the population.
-Since the imperial chancellor was, except for two periods (January–November 1873 and 1892–94) also prime minister of Prussia, this meant that for most of the empire's existence, the king/emperor and prime minister/chancellor had to seek majorities from legislatures elected by two completely different franchises.
+The empire granted the vote to all men over 25, although Prussia retained its three-class franchise, in which votes were weighted by taxes paid.
+Since the imperial chancellor was, except for two periods (January–November 1873 and 1892–1894) also prime minister of Prussia, this meant that for most of the empire's existence, the king/emperor and prime minister/chancellor had to seek majorities from legislatures elected by two completely different franchises.